Course leader: Irene Klærke Mikkelsen

 Basic plots, including 2D and 3D plots, image visualization.

-Scripts, functions, loops, conditions, “good practice” in programming and debugging.
+Scripts, functions, debugging and “good practice” in programming.

 The lessons will be a mixture of teaching and training.
 During the day, you will get data and script files for the training.